liferay/liferay-docs/developer/tutorials/articles/02-developing-a-web-application/03-generating-the-backend/02-generating-layers.markdown

 ![Figure 1: The Model, Service, and Persistence Layer comprise a loose coupling design.](../../../images/model-service-persistence.png)

 Each layer is implemented using Java Interfaces and implementations of those interfaces.
-Rather than have one `Entry` class that represents your model, Service Builder generates a system of classes that include a `Guestbook` interface, a `GuestbookBaseImpl` abstract class that Service Builder manages, and a `GuestbookImpl` class that you can customize.
-This design lets you customize your model, while Service Builder generates code that's tedious to write.
+Rather than have one `Guestbook` class that represents your model, Service Builder generates a system of classes that includes a `Guestbook` interface, a `GuestbookBaseImpl` abstract class that Service Builder manages, and a `GuestbookImpl` class that you can customize.
+With this design, you can customize your model and let Service Builder generate the tedious-to-write code.
 That's why Service Builder is a code generator for code generator haters.

 Next, you'll create the service implementations.